Towards Porting Operating Systems with Program Synthesis: and Language Definition

 Frame declarations in \ale, annotated with \ttfwrites and \ttfmwrites, are exactly the same as in \casp.
 Because \ale files are machine-independent, the registers mentioned must be abstract and concretized via the \casp \lowerings.

 \mypara{Block-lets} While \ale expressions include let-bindings, the scope of those let-bindings is conventional: it lasts until the end of the expression.
 To refer to values taken from the initial state (that is, the machine state of which the precondition must be true), we need a way to bind these values so their scope extends to the postcondition.
 The block-lets serve this purpose in \ale, shown in \autoref{fig:tr_ale_types2}, much like the additional declarations seen in \casp specs can.
-These are found within a block (because a block corresponds to a synthesis problem, it is meaningful to associate before and after machine states with it), and the scope is the entire block.
+These are found within a block (because a block corresponds to a synthesis problem, it is meaningful to associate pre- and post-block machine states with it), and the scope is the entire block.

 \mypara{Specifications} A full specification starts with a preamble of declarations, shown in \autoref{fig:tr_ale_types2}.
-It also includes block-lets and the pre- and post-conditions for the block.
+It also includes block-lets and the pre- and postconditions for the block.
 Common declarations can be shared with \ttinclude.